Support for students with complex health needs or disability

 Access Assistant Program

-To access this service contact your child's school or preschool and see the referral to the access assistant program.
+To access this service, contact your child's school or preschool and use the referral form on the access assistant program page.

 Learning support